 Every week Online on-demand

-Link to a video recording of our puppy training foundational topics at your convenience for that week. . .
+Link to an instructional video of our puppy training foundational topics at your convenience for that week. . .

 Saturdays at one our socialization classes: 9AM, 9:45AM, or 10:30AM